 Photo: José Luis Cruzado Coronel

-* Miriam A. Kolar, MFA, PhD, Archaeoacoustics Lead Investigator
+* Miriam A. Kolar, MFA, PhD, Archaeoacoustics Principal Investigator; Visiting Scholar, Amherst College;

-* John W. Rick, Associate Professor, Stanford University, Archaeology Center and Department of Anthropology
+* John W. Rick, Professor Emeritus, Stanford University, Archaeology Center and Department of Anthropology;

 * Jonathan S. Abel, Consulting Professor, Stanford University, CCRMA